-edit What is HSA?
+What is HSA?

-edit What is HRA?
+What is an HRA?

-edit Contributions to HRA and HSA
+Making Contributions to an HRA or HSA

-edit Contribution Limits for 2013
+Contribution Limits for 2015

 Individuals over the age of 55 may contribute up to $1,000 more to their HSA per year until they turn 65 and are enrolled in Medicare.
 This contribution is an "above the line" income tax deduction.
 No such "catch-up" contributions are allowed for HRAs.

-HSAs are owned by the individual members so they have access to the funds even if they change jobs or health plans.
+HSAs are owned by individual members so they have access to the funds even if they change jobs or health plans.

-edit Tax Implications of HSA and HRA
+Tax Implications of HSA and HRA Accounts

 HRAs do not earn interest, while HSAs do.
 The interest accrued in an HSA is also tax-free.